mou123das/BIRD-HUNTER/README.md

 # BIRD-HUNTER
-A user friendly game made using PYGAME module in python
+An user friendly game made using PYGAME module in python
 <br>

 # What is Pygame?